Lissanthe brevistyla: Taxonomy

 Lissanthe brevistyla was first formally described in 2001 by Anthony Bean in the journal Austrobaileya from a specimen collected in the Gumigil Mining Lease, near the Bruce Highway in 1999.
 The specific epithet (brevistyla) means "having a short style".

 Distribution and habitat

 This species grows on steep hillsides in woodland near Marlborough in central coastal Queensland.

+Conservation Status

+Lissanthe brevistyla is listed as "endangered" under the Queensland Government Nature Conservation Act 1992.
+It is not listed under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.